wp-plugins/collapsing-pages/readme.txt

 == CHANGELOG ==

 =  0.5.3 (2010.01.28) =
   * Restricted settings page to authorized users
   * Fixed bug with manual usage
   * Fixed bug with selecting "show posts as well as pages option"
   * Fixed bug with wrong page id assigned to self class
-    * Changed css classes to make them more consistent with other collapsing plugins (thanks Bernhard Reiter)
-    * Updated German localization (thanks Bernhard Reiter)
   * Switched from scriptaculous to jquery.
 No longer conflicts with plugins which use mootools (e.g. featured content gallery)

 =  0.5.2 (2009.07.19) =
   * Added advanced options section in configuration
   * Added option to remember expanding and collapsing for each visitor (using cookies)
   * Now issuing a correct id for each ul when using widgets
   * Small change in manual installation

 =  0.5.1 =
   * Fixed menuorder option
   * Fixed problem with multiple instances
   * Fixed problems with cookies on page load

 =  0.5.beta =
   * A few more tweaks

 =  0.5.alpha =
   * Added option to collapse widget
   * Compatible with WP 2.8 (not backwards compatible)
   * When using manually, can specify settings directly in code
   * Changed hide and show classes to collapse and expand to avoid CSS class conflicts
   * Tweaked default styles

 =  0.4.3 (2009/05/06)  =
   * Fixed html validation error

 =  0.4.2 (2009/04/17) =
   * Fixed bug with wrong url to images
   * Fixed bug with unicode codes showing up on page load instead of triangles

 =  0.4.1 (2009/04/16) =
   * Added option for custom symbols

 =  0.4 (2009/02/17) =
   * totally revised and improved style selecting methods
   * fixed settings panel issue
   * documentation now internationalized (Bernhard Reiter)
   * german localization (Bernhard Reiter)
   * Added truncate page title option

 =  0.4 (2009/02/17) =
   * totally revised and improved style selecting methods
   * fixed settings panel issue
   * documentation now internationalized (Bernhard Reiter)
   * german localization (Bernhard Reiter)
   * Added truncate page title option

 =  0.3.5 (2009/02/04) =
   * Updated internationalization support
   * Can now exclude and auto-expand using page slug or ID
   * Added option to make clicking on parent page expand sub-pages

 =  0.3.4 (2009/01/21) =
   * removed debugging info
   * fixed settings panel

 =  0.3.3 (2009/01/20) =
 		* now 'self' class gets attributed to <a> instead of <li>, so it doesn't apply to all subpages when a parent page is selected
   * changed 'inline' to 'block', which fixes formatting
 		* If current page is a subpage, the parent page is automatically expanded in the list

 =  0.3.2 (2009/01/07) =
   * added version to javascript file
   * not loading unnecessary code for admin pages (fixes interference with akismet stats page
   * 'self' tag now gets added in subpages

 =  0.3.1 (2009/01/06) =
   * Finally fixed disappearing widget problem when trying to add to sidebar
   * Added debugging option to show the query used and the output
   * Moved style option to options page
   * tweaked default style some

 =  0.3 (2008.12.04) =
   * can now use multiple instance of the widget